hyperledger/fabric-private-chaincode/README.md

 ### Troubleshooting

-This section elaborate on [common issues](docs/troubleshooting.md) with building Fabric Private Chaincode.
+This section elaborate on common issues with building Fabric Private Chaincode that you can read [here](docs/troubleshooting.md).

 ### Building Documentation